-While many healthcare consumers do begin their search for a provider on a mobile device, this shouldn’t be your only line of defense when trying to attract new patients.
-And, thanks to the drive for quality metrics in digital advertising to measure success, this too has led to an increased ability and demand to better track return on investment through more traditional channels like direct mail, print ads and TV.
-Organizations deploying traditional ads can now create calls to action driving traffic to specific landing pages, using special codes for redemption, prompting prospects to share a social media hashtag, using unique phone lines to track inbound calls, and more, creating a more seamless and trackable experience between all mediums.
+While many healthcare consumers do begin their search for a provider on a mobile device, this shouldn’t be your only channel when trying to attract new patients.
+And, thanks to the drive for quality metrics in digital advertising to measure success, this has led to an increased demand to better track return on investment through more traditional channels like direct mail, print ads and TV.
+Organizations deploying traditional ads can create calls to action driving traffic to specific landing pages, using form fills or unique phone lines to track inbound calls and more, creating a more seamless and trackable experience between all channels.

 How to Develop a Multi-Channel Healthcare Marketing Strategy

-The key to increasing your marketing return on investment begins with knowing who your prospective patients are and where they are located, creating a consumer-centric approach to healthcare marketing.
+The key to increasing your marketing return on investment begins with knowing who your prospective patients are and what services they are likely to need, creating a consumer-centric approach to healthcare marketing.
 When consumers are actively searching for a healthcare provider they overwhelmingly look for these three factors: